NandeeshG/codang/README.md

 ## Added in this project

-16. requests from php made with curl libcurl3 libcurl3-dev php7.2-curl
+16. requests from php made with curl libcurl3 libcurl3-dev php7.2-curl OR libcurl4 packages and restart fpm and check in phpinfo() if curl section appears